 The second novel shifts its focus to Reid’s brother, Ryan, as his soon-to-be ex-wife, Taiya, reenters his life and demands that he sign their divorce papers.
 This book then follows her attempts at moving on, and his intentions to win her back.

 In my honest opinion, this book was very average.
 Not much happens in the novel except repeated, awkward run-ins between Ryan and Taiya, then their subsequent reunion, followed by numerous sex scenes.
-We are introduced to Taiya in the previous novel, where she was represented as a strong, takes-no-nonsense female character.
+We are introduced to Taiya in the previous novel, where she was represented as a strong, takes-no-nonsense character.
 But that characterisation rarely makes an appearance in this novel, especially after the couple get back together.
-I found their reason for breaking up in the first place to be bordering on the ridiculous, and it made me view characters I previously liked (Ryan), in a negative light as a result.
+I found their reason for breaking up in the first place to be bordering on ridiculous, and it made me view characters I previously liked (Ryan), in a VERY negative light as a result.
 I imagine it was difficult for the author to create a good enough reason for this married couple to split without making one of them look bad.
-But what happened instead was that I found both these characters to be rather idiotic, as their year-long separation could have been resolved a hell of a lot sooner if they’d actually talked to each other.
+But what happened instead was that I found both these characters to be idiotic, as their year-long separation could have been resolved a hell of a lot sooner if they’d actually talked to each other.
 After this couple’s troubles were resolved, the rest of the novel (I’d say about the last 35% or so), was focused on creating a sort-of-romance between two different characters, which I assumed were going to feature in the third novel.
-Overall, I was underwhelmed with This Time Around.
-Again, the relationships between characters was my favourite aspect of the novel, but I was, for the most part, uninterested in the main focus of the novel (Ryan and Taiya’s relationship).
+Overall, I was disappointed with This Time Around.
+The relationships between the characters was my favourite aspect of the novel, but I was, for the most part, uninterested in Ryan and Taiya’s relationship.

 Novel Three: Time Will Tell (Maybe #3) (Published February 8th, 2015)